matteobregola/Robot_Simulation/README.md

 Rocket framework with templates has been used to have a report of the actions performed by the robot.
 The server is **automatically launched if robert dies** or can be launched by **pressing the "X" on the GUI** (The window can have some bug, just press it once and leave it as it is even if it doesn't close).
 Then to access the server go to: http://127.0.0.1:8000

+## GUI Info
+The gui needs some files in order to run on Windows.
+If the Gui doesn't work:
+- access to the gui_files directory
+- copy the files with the extension "dll" into the main folder of the project,
+- copy the ".lib" files in the following directory: C:\Users\{name}\.rustup\toolchains\stable-x86_64-pc-windows-msvc\lib\rustlib\x86_64-pc-windows-msvc\lib.